aphilippartd/computeless-rag/README.md

 ```

 #### 3.2.4 Search Embeddings Function (`searchEmbeddingsFunction.js`)
-With the embedding ready, this function searches the Pinecone database for the most relevant entries.
+This function uses an embedding to search the Pinecone database for the most relevant entries.
 It uses an HTTP data source to perform the query, retrieving data that closely matches the user's initial inquiry based on the previously generated embeddings.

 ```javascript
 import { util } from '@aws-appsync/utils'